 Great question!
 Baby teeth are meant to be guides to developing adult teeth, so premature loss due to cavities can cause orthodontic complications, and even spread infection to permanent teeth that have yet to erupt.

 Can a tooth just have a filling instead of a crown?

 There needs to be enough healthy enamel to support a filling.
 When a cavity or fracture takes up too much of the tooth’s surface, a crown will cover the entire tooth and ensure healthy function for years to come.

 If you’ve found yourself asking any of these questions, then you’re probably due for a comprehensive care or preventive visit!
-We invite you to call Thomas A. Drake, DDS in Bonner Springs, KS and schedule a time at your earliest convenience to help get control back your oral health.
+We invite you to call Overland Park dentist, Thomas A. Drake, DDS and schedule a time at your earliest convenience to help get control back your oral health.